Code-Institute-Submissions/PicrossX/README.md

 |Browser compatibility|When project completed                            |Manual testing on different browsers           |
 |Button testing       |While developing and after completion             |Manual                                         |
 |Links testing        |While developing and after completion             |Manual                                         |

+### UX testing

+User goals accomplished by:

+1. Goal: **play a game to improve my logic thinking.**<br>
+Nonograms used to increase brain activity, helps get better at solving puzzles.
+While player has to think constantly this game increase sharpness, logical and quick thinking.
+As well trains long term memory, analytical thinking and [spatial cognition](https://en.wikipedia.org/wiki/Spatial_cognition).

+2. Goal: **be able to navigate through the game with no difficulty.**<br>
+Design is user friendly.
+If player selects "PLAY" it link to the levels page, where player can select level difficulty, when player selects difficulty in links to the game.
+Buttons text has clear meanings.

+3. Goal: **be provided with different difficulty levels.**<br>
+Game provides tree different dificulty puzzles.
+Which can be played by kids and adults.
+At the momment there is just 3 puzzles, in the future that will be improved.

+4. Goal: **have feedback on how well I am playing so as I can track my progress.**<br>
+In each puzzle, on top in the left corner there is a timer and score counter, which show to players their progress.
+If player gives up, modal shows up with final score and time.
+If user wins, modal shows up with high score.
+After winning user can insert name and his high score will be stored, and other users will be aable to see that high score with user's name next to it.

+5. Goal: **play puzzle game and have a good experience.**<br>
+This achieved by using colors and fun design.
+Design makes game fun and more visually appealing.<br>

+Goals tested by getting feedback from family members, friends who played game.
+Comments were made about futher improvements, and what they would like to see in this game.
+All that is mentioned in **Features in the future** section.